scilus/dmri-explorer/contributing.md

 If you use a different shader type, please propose a suffix following this convention.

+Shader `#include` directives are supported.
+Utilities files should be located under the `Engine/shaders/include/` directory and end with `_util.glsl`.

 __Variable name style__

 In shader code, we distinguish between variables shared between shaders (`in` and `out` keywords) and local variables by using a different style: